 Travel trauma nurse salary

 Travel trauma nursing is among the better-compensated travel specialties.
-The 2025 market has normalized from the COVID-era crisis contract peaks, but premium contracts still exist for trauma-experienced nurses willing to work nights in competitive markets.
+The market has normalized hard from the COVID-era crisis contract peaks, when weekly rates ran $3,000–$5,000, and premium contracts now exist mainly for trauma-experienced nurses willing to work nights in competitive markets.

 |---|---|